 “I had plans of my own,” piped in the Kid.
 “You think I wanted to spend the rest of my life as an outlaw slicing cowboysí nutsacks off?
 Thatís a life for a young man.
 When I met you, I was taking correspondence courses from a school I found out about on the back of a match book to be a closeup magician; because there is nothing hot women find sexier than being cornered by a guy at a party so that he can amaze them with card tricks.
 But after your story came out, the only work I could get was at a traveling rodeo castrating bulls.
 In fact, I have to be back there soon for the midnight show!”

 Jonny was crestfallen.
-It had never occurred to him that the other characters in his story hadnít enjoyed the same success that he did.
+It had never occurred to him that the other characters in his stories hadnít enjoyed the same success that he did.
 But listening to these three souls, he realized that he had left a wake of destruction and broken lives in his rise to the top.
 This wasnít the man he wanted to be and he refused to allow it to be his legacy.
 When it became obvious that the muse was genuinely anguished at the outcome of his actions, his guests finally managed to suppress their rage and sit down for a luxurious, if uncomfortable, dinner.
-And when the three made their farewells at as early an hour as possible (with Frances taking off with Chocolate Brown), it was obvious that nothing was, or ever could be, forgiven.
+And when the three made their farewells at as early an hour as possible (with Frances leaving to go to a Marianne Williamson presidential campaign rally), it was obvious that nothing was, or ever could be, forgiven.

 Jonny and Boris saw their guests off and returned to the billiard room.
 “Itís only 9:00,” said the pug.
 “What do you say we turn on Netflix and binge watch GLOW again?
 Or if you want, we can just watch the scene where Allison Brie dances topless on an endless loop like we did last week.
 And the week before that.
 And the week beforeÖ”